Basic Steps for Home Landscaping

 In review, you should make an inventory map of your property, identifying the conditions of your site, such as sun, shade, wet and dry areas, and documenting any problem areas, as well as potential areas for planting.
 Familiarity with your site’s conditions will be advantageous in choosing the best plants that will thrive while creating your desired effect.

 The next step is to sketch your vision on a landscape plan of your property and home.
-Decide on a formal or an informal design, and begin your plant design composition with the main structure plants, the large, mostly evergreen background plants and trees.
-Consider plants, lawns and hardscape features as you would furniture in your home.
+Decide on a formal or an informal design, and begin your plant design composition with the main structure plants, the large, mostly evergreen background plants, and trees.
+Consider plants, lawns, and hardscape features as you would furniture in your home.
 Arrange them to create spaces, focal points, and views, garden rooms, direct traffic flow patterns, make changes in elevation, and create transition spaces.
-The second layer of mid-ground plants are for massing and infill.
-The final layer of plants, the foreground plants, include low growing plants, perennials, and groundcovers that provide emphasis and focal points.
+The second layer of mid-ground plants is for massing and infill.
+The final layer of plants, the foreground plants, including low growing plants, perennials, and groundcovers that provide emphasis and focal points.

 Position trees and shrubs strategically to naturally cool or heat your home.
 Plant deciduous shade trees on the south, east, and west sides of a house to cast shade in summer and allow warming in winter.
 When planning a grass area, carefully consider which type of turfgrass is best for your site conditions and your desired maintenance level.

 It’s good to try to create year-round interest when choosing plants.
-In addition, don’t forget to take into account what times of year different plants bloom, also consider other interesting features plants offer such as colorful and pealing bark, spring, summer and fall color, foliage texture, fragrance, pollinator-friendly plants as well as fruit producing plants.
-Consider the different growth habits and form of plants, such as upright, cascading, rounded, weeping, spreading, mounding and vase-shaped growth.
+In addition, don’t forget to take into account what times of year different plants bloom, also consider other interesting features plants offer such as colorful and peeling bark, spring, summer, and fall color, foliage texture, fragrance, pollinator-friendly plants as well as fruit-producing plants.
+Consider the different growth habits and forms of plants, such as upright, cascading, rounded, weeping, spreading, mounding, and vase-shaped growth.
 Your goal is a garden that will be both aesthetically pleasing and functional.

 You may have heard the phrase “Right Plant, Right Place”.
 Think about the future and take into account how the passage of time will affect the overall design.
 Consider the plant’s growth rate, maintenance needs, and its eventual size at maturity.